2024 IOA September Symposium: Organization as Visitor

 Read their Bios

-12:00 PM - 12:30 PM PT Debrief and Process of Practice Delivering Tough Topics: Group reflection and sharing from c-suite leader practice session.
+12:00 PM - 12:30 PM PT Debrief and Process of Practice Delivering Tough Topics: This is an opportunity to reflect as a group on the experiences and learnings from the different c-suite leader practice breakout rooms

 12:30 PM - 1:00 PM PT End-of-Day Discussion: Breakout into small groups to reflect on the Symposium with Ombuddies